 When I read the Enchiridion in graduate school, it profoundly affected me.

 These loving messages made the world seem magical and friendly to me.
-God was near, and always willing to talk, and I could trust myself because I had God’s light in me.
+God was near, and always willing to talk.
+And I could trust myself because I had God’s light in me.
 I could also love the people in the world with a big, open heart because we were made of the same stuff.

 That’s how these messages felt to me.

 Messages like this cut me off from God, myself, and other people.
-It also caused me to increasingly view myself and everyone else with suspicion.
+They also caused me to increasingly view myself and everyone else with suspicion.
 This led me to a lonely and dark place for a while.

 So, you can imagine that when I read Augustine’s words on our original goodness, a long-dormant light flickered inside of me.
 And the more I read, the more powerful that light became.